-- 253. Where students will be undertaking weeks which alternate periods of fulltime study in an institution and periods of work experience, the term dates from the HEI course database provided by the Student Loans Company will not provide sufficient information for LAs to determine the appropriate level of support (including extra weeks of support where appropriate).
-LAs will need to refer to the information provided by students in their applications; and they may also need to contact HEIs to ascertain attendance patterns. - 254.
+Where students will be undertaking weeks which alternate periods of full-time study in an institution and periods of work experience, the term dates from the HE Provider (HEP) course database provided by the Student Loans Company will not provide sufficient information for SFW to determine the appropriate level of support (including extra weeks of support where appropriate).
+SFW will need to refer to the information provided by students in their applications; and they may also need to contact HEIs to ascertain attendance patterns.

 Full-time study in an institution does not in our view include learning in the workplace.
 Such learning is a feature of some foundation degree courses.
 It may also occur in courses other than foundation degree courses.

-There is further guidance and a definition of learning in the workplace in paragraph of this chapter. - 255.
-Provisions relating to the support available for old system students on sandwich placements are in regulations 17 (Amount of grants for fees), regulation 25 (General qualifying conditions for grants for living and other costs), regulation 22 (Amount of the Fee Contribution Loan) and regulations 53(1)(b) and (2)(b) (Maximum amounts of loans for living costs). - 256.
-Provisions relating to the support available for new system students on sandwich placements are in the appropriate parts of regulation 25 (General qualifying conditions for grants for living and other costs), regulations 23 and 24 (Amount of the fee loan) and regulation 53(1)(b) and 2(b) (Maximum amounts of loans for living costs). - 257.
+Provisions relating to the support available for new system students on sandwich placements are in the appropriate parts of regulation 23 (General qualifying conditions for grants for living and other costs), regulations 18-20 (Amount of the fee loan) and regulations 45(1)(b) and 2(b) (Maximum amounts of loans for living costs).

 Further guidance on support available for sandwich placements is in the 'Assessing Financial Entitlement' chapter of this guidance, which explains how the principle of aggregating days of study applies also to determining levels of support.

-- 258. The intention of the definitions of full-time and sandwich courses is to distinguish those courses which consist entirely of full-time study from courses which involve work experience.
-Courses involving periods of study and of work experience, even if the work experience placements are very short and amount to only weeks or parts of weeks (as they often do in the case of full-time HNC courses), should be treated as sandwich courses, and whether they are designated for student support will depend, among other things, on whether they meet the definition at regulation 2(7). - 259.
-LAs will need to be observant of the difference between a sandwich course with periods of work experience and a part-time course.
-Regulation 2(7) specifies that the periods of experience must form part of the course and that they must be associated with full-time study at an institution. - 260.
+The intention of the definitions of full-time and sandwich courses is to distinguish those courses which consist entirely of full-time study from courses which involve work experience.
+Courses involving periods of study and of work experience, even if the work experience placements are very short and amount to only weeks or parts of weeks (as they often do in the case of full-time HNC courses), should be treated as sandwich courses, and whether they are designated for student support will depend, among other things, on whether they meet the definition at regulation 2(6).

+SFW will need to be observant of the difference between a sandwich course with periods of work experience and a part-time course.
+Regulations specify that the periods of experience must form part of the course and that they must be associated with full-time study at an institution.

 'Periods of work experience' are defined in Regulation 2(1) and may include periods during which modern language students spend living and working in a country whose language they are studying on their course.